destination-earth-digital-twins/deode_spatial_verif/README.md

 ## using existing observations

 Another possibility is to use the observations that have been previously downloaded and adapted to the tool by following [the steps discussed above](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#before-start).
 For this, the parameter [\"path\": \<path\>](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#observation-config-file-config_obs_dbyaml) must be set to the path where the observations have been stored and [run the verification exercise](https://github.com/DEODE-NWP/deode_spatial_verif?tab=readme-ov-file#run-spatial-verification) with the `--link_obs` option specified.
-At the moment, the observations are being downloaded daily on the ATOS path: `/ec/res4/scratch/esp0754/auto_obs_db`
+At the moment, the IMERG and SEVIRI products are being downloaded daily on the ATOS path: `/ec/res4/scratch/esp0754/auto_obs_db`.
+OPERA_rain products can be found at `/scratch/snh02/DE_observations/opera`.
+Antilope products can be found at `/scratch/rm6/meteofrance/antilope/`.

 # Run spatial verification